deja-vu-platform/deja-vu/packages/catalog/passkey/README.md

-# passkey
+# Passkey

-Verifies the user's identity with a code.
+Verify identity with a code